MzqCode/MVARPTWH/README.md

-[Node.text]: It is data for all points including garages 0 and 0', 4 berths and 30 yard sections.
+[Node.text] is data for all points including garages 0 and 0', 4 berths and 30 yard sections.
 The first and second columns are the horizontal and vertical coordinates, and the third column is the index assigned to each point.

 [GroupS.text], [GroupP.text] and [GroupL.text] are small-scale, practice-scale and large-scale equipped groups information respectively.